Pregnancy risk assessment

 You are considered as a postnatal employee during the 14 weeks after giving birth.

-You are considered as a breastfeeding employee if you are breastfeeding during the 26 weeks after giving birth.
+You are considered as a breastfeeding employee if you are breastfeeding on your return to work, until your child's second birthday.

 Your pregnancy risk assessment must be reviewed if: